Hawaiian-Emperor OBS deployment locations (white dots).

 70 short period OBS will be deployed and recovered along the two transects of the Hawaii section of the seamount chain on board the R/V Langseth.

-Data from all OBSIP instruments deployed are archived under a temporary network code at the IRIS DMC.
+Data from all OBSIP instruments deployed will be archived under temporary network code ZU and assembled data set ID #18-015 at the IRIS DMC.
 Data will be restricted for two years following the experiment, per NSF policy.
 Research using OBSIP data should incorporate the suggested general OBSIP citation (http://www.obsip.org/about/citations/) as well as a citation of the specific FDSN network DOI.